-8.3.11 Constant Switching Frequency and Timing Resistor (RT/CLK Pin)
+Constant Switching Frequency and Timing Resistor (RT/CLK Pin)

-The switching frequency of the TPS54060 is adjustable over a wide range from approximately 100 to 2500 kHz by placing a resistor on the RT/CLK pin.
+The switching frequency of the TPS57160-Q1 is adjustable over a wide range from approximately 100 kHz to 2500 kHz by placing a resistor on the RT/CLK pin.
 The RT/CLK pin voltage is typically 0.5 V and must have a resistor to ground to set the switching frequency.
-To determine the timing resistance for a given switching frequency, use Equation 11 or the curves in Figure 38 or Figure 39.
-To reduce the solution size, one would typically set the switching frequency as high as possible, but consider tradeoffs of the supply efficiency, maximum input voltage, and minimum controllable on-time.
+To determine the timing resistance for a given switching frequency, use Equation 11 or the curves in Figure 40 or Figure 41.
+To reduce the solution size one would typically set the switching frequency as high as possible, but tradeoffs of the supply efficiency, maximum input voltage and minimum controllable on time should be considered.

-The minimum controllable on-time is typically 130 ns and limits the maximum operating input voltage.
+The minimum controllable on time is typically 130 ns and limits the maximum operating input voltage.

 The maximum switching frequency is also limited by the frequency shift circuit.
-More details of the maximum switching frequency follow.
+More discussion on the details of the maximum switching frequency is located below.

-RT (kOhm) =

-$$\frac{206033}{f \text{sw (kHz)}^{1.0888}}$$

-(11)
+$$R{T} (k\Omega) = \frac{206033}{f{SW} (kHz)^{1.0888}}$$ (11)

-Figure 38.
+Figure 40.
 High Range RT